wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-locate-threats-advanced-hunting-defender/includes/introduction-hunting-query-language.md

 Control commands have their own syntax, which isn't part of the KQL syntax, although the two share many concepts.
 Control commands are distinguished from regular Kusto queries by starting with a dot (.) character.
 This distinction prevents many kinds of security attacks, simply because it prevents embedding control commands inside queries.

 Not all control commands modify data or metadata.
-The largest class of control commands start with ".show", and are used to display metadata or data.
+The largest class of control commands starts with ".show", and are used to display metadata or data.

 ### Learn common query functions